JesperWe/fa-playground/README.md

 # fa-playground

 Set up a networked FusionAuth instance to play around with in experimetal projects.

-Tested on Ubuntu 22.04 LTS server VM instance with Docker & docker-compose installed.
+- Get yourself a VM instance running Ubuntu 22.04 LTS

+- Install docker & docker-compose

-- Make sure DNS A record for $HOSTNAME is set to correct IP
+- Set up a DNS name (A record) for the VM IP

--  `cp .env.example .env` and fill in.
+- `cp .env.example .env` and fill in DNS hostname in HOSTNAME

 - `sudo usermod -aG docker ${USER}`